 Reports findings presented at many of the most important scientific meetings around the world.
 Published proceedings are valuable as topical status reports providing quick access to information before it appears in the traditional journal literature.

-Bibliographic database of journal, newspaper, and magazine articles from over 300 international alternative, radical, and left periodicals.
-Born of the New Left, the API was launched in 1969 to provide access to the emerging theories and practices of radical social change.
-API coverage is both international and interdisciplinary.
-With over 344,000 records, the API is considered the most comprehensive and up-to-date guide to alternative sources of information available.
+Bibliographic database of journal, newspaper, and magazine articles from over 300 alternative, radical, and left periodicals.
+Coverage is both international and interdisciplinary.
+A comprehensive and up-to-date guide to alternative sources of information.

-Index to sources on the history of the United States and Canada from prehistory to the present.
-Coverage is from over 1,700 journals and is updated monthly.
-The full text version provides full-text coverage of nearly 200 journals and over 90 books.
-In addition, it includes book and media reviews and citations to abstracts of dissertations as well as journal article citations.
-Links provided to full text content provided by JSTOR, Project Muse, and the History Cooperative.
+Index to over 1,900 sources on the history of the United States and Canada from prehistory to the present.
+Includes book and media reviews and citations to abstracts of dissertations as well as journal article citations.

-Provides digital access to an unparalleled collection of American periodicals.
-A partnership between EBSCO and the American Antiquarian Society, these collections contain over two million pages from some 1,500 periodical titles.
+Presents over 500 titles.
 The content is available through EBSCO's Historical Digital Archive Viewer, which combines the experience of browsing and reading original sources with the convenience of keyword access, a variety of page views, note-taking capabilities, and numerous downloading options.
-Searchable through the standard EBSCO interface provided by the UNH Library.

-Presents over 1000 titles dating from 1821 through 1837.
-The subject matter covered in Series 2 represents the Jacksonian Democracy era in history and is broad in scope and includes agriculture, entertainment, history, literary criticism, and politics.
+Presents over 1000 titles.
+The subject matter is broad in scope and includes agriculture, entertainment, history, literary criticism, and politics.

-Provides the largest and richest collection of video available online for the study of American history, with 2,000 hours and more than 5,000 titles on completion.
-The collection allows students and researchers to analyze historical events, and their presentation over time, through commercial and governmental newsreels, archival footage, public affairs footage, and important documentaries.
+Collection of video available online for the study of American history, with 2,000 hours and more than 5,000 titles on completion.
+Allows students and researchers to analyze historical events, and their presentation over time, through commercial and governmental newsreels, archival footage, public affairs footage, and important documentaries.